 In order to consistently stop credential stuffing attacks, security teams need to be armed with the right tools.
 Traditional WAF-style signatures are unlikely to be of much help since the attack doesn’t rely on an exploit, but rather abuses the valid, exposed functionality of the application itself.
 Additionally, attackers are always evolving and employ a variety of techniques to evade detection.

-To combat this, ThreatX uses an ensemble approach to the detect and control credential stuffing attacks.
+To combat this, ThreatX uses a combined approach to detect and control credential stuffing attacks.
 This approach brings together multiple complementary techniques to ensure these bot-based threats are reliably detected and corroborated from multiple perspectives.
 This includes but is not limited to:

 - Application Behavioral Analysis - ThreatX learns the normal behaviors and responses of your applications and recognizes changes that are associated with bots—such as visitors responding with non-human speed.